Skip to main content

 Medicare × Transplant and immunosuppressant

-How to appeal a Medicare (Original + Advantage) transplant and immunosuppressant denial
+How to appeal your Medicare (Original + Advantage) transplant and immunosuppressant denial

 Solid-organ transplant patients depend on continuous immunosuppressive therapy to prevent rejection.
 This guide is specific to Medicare (Original + Advantage) appeals.